-- 1 medium sized head cauliflower – If you get to large of a head, then you may want to add a bit more chicken stock.
+- 1 medium sized head cauliflower – If you get a large head, then you may want to add a bit more stock.

 - 2 tablespoons extra-virgin olive oil